 Golden Rules of the Pomodoro Technique

 Likewise, in every methodology, there are certain rules which need to be followed and can’t be ignored.
-Here are some of the guidelines which need to be followed to maximize your results:
+Here are some of the guidelines that need to be followed to maximize your results:

 ” One day you will be more creative, more productive and yet more relexed. ” – Francesco Cirillo